WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ```
 Rename above <sup>user</sup> to a <sup>user</sup> on your server.
 For example - `root`@`localhost` to `dbadmin`@`localhost`

-The easiest way to install is use MySQL Command Line Client.
+The easiest way to install is use Database Command Line Client.
 Login as User with DBA Role and execute the following:
 ```
 source yourpath/apache_logs_schema.sql
 ```
-MySQL server must be configured in `my.ini`, `mysqld.cnf` or `my.cnf` depending on platform with following:
+Only MySQL server must be configured in `my.ini`, `mysqld.cnf` or `my.cnf` depending on platform with following:
 ```
 [mysqld]
 local-infile=1
 ```
-After these 3 steps MySQL server is ready to go.
+After these 3 steps MySQL or MaraiDB server is ready to go.

 ### 2. Python Steps
 Install all modules (`requirements.txt` in repository):